Object-aware Inversion and Reassembly for Image Editing: Related Work

 The recent success of diffusion models in text-to-image generation has sparked a surge of interest in text-driven image editing using diffusion models \citep{meng2021sdedit,hertz2022prompt,mokady2023null,miyake2023negative,tumanyan2023plug,avrahami2022blended,wang2023not,brooks2023instructpix2pix,kawar2023imagic}.
 These methods typically transform an image into noise through noise addition \citep{meng2021sdedit} or inversion \citep{song2020denoising}, and then performing denoising under the guidance of the target prompt to achieve desired image editing.
 Early works like SDEdit \citep{meng2021sdedit} achieve editability by adding moderate noise to trade-off realism and faithfulness.
 Different from SDEdit which focuses on global editing, Blended Diffusion \citep{avrahami2022blended} and Blended Latent Diffusion \citep{avrahami2023blended} necessitates local editing by using a mask during the editing process and restricting edits solely to the masked area.
 Similarly, DiffEdit can automatically produce masks and considers the degree of inversion as a hyperparameter, focusing solely on the editing region.
 Prompt2Prompt \citep{hertz2022prompt} and Plug-and-Play (PNP) \citep{tumanyan2023plug} explore attention/feature injection for better image editing performance.
 Compared to Prompt2Prompt, PNP can directly edit natural images.
 Another line of work explores better image reconstruction in inversion for improved image editing.
 For example, Null-text Inversion \citep{mokady2023null} trains a null-text embedding that allows a more precise recovery of the original image from the inverted noise.
 Negative Prompt Inversion \citep{miyake2023negative} replaces the negative prompt with the original prompt, thus avoiding the need for training in Null-text Inversion.

 While progress has been made, existing methods leverage a fixed number of inversion steps for image editing, limiting their ability to achieve optimal results.
 Orthogonal to existing methods, we find that superior image editing can be achieved by simply searching the optimal inversion steps for editing, without any additional training or attention/feature injection.
-A recent work, Selective Diffusion Distillation (SDD) \citep{wang2023not}, introduces a method to automatically select the optimal noise addition point and train a specialized model to reduce multiple noise addition steps into one through distillation, achieving faster editing.
-Yet, SDD adds noise to the entire image without accounting for the unique requirements of different editing pairs from the same input image.
-In contrast, our approach is completely training-free and automatically searches the optimal inversion steps for various editing pairs within an image, enabling fine-grained object-aware control.
+Our approach is completely training-free and automatically searches the optimal inversion steps for various editing pairs within an image, enabling fine-grained object-aware control.

 \CLIP{{\rm CLIP}}